armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 There are several identifiers such as function names and variable names that can be found in many binaries and that have generic names.
 Although they can still be useful they can also lead to false positives if there are only generic names.
+They also take up unnecessary space as YARA has a maximum number of rules (10,000).

 Examples are:

 * very short identifiers (a single character)
 * identifiers that are a substring of other identifiers as these could lead to false positives in YARA
 * identifiers that occur in many packages.
-A good example are weak ELF symbols
+A good example: weak ELF symbols
 <https://en.wikipedia.org/wiki/Weak_symbol>

+A prefab list of low quality identifiers can be found in the files `low_quality_funcs` and `low_quality_vars`.
+These were handcrafted by looking at all identifiers found in all ELF files in Debian 11.